consumerofbeanss/expenses-chart-page-main/README.md

 - See the current day's bar highlighted in a different colour to the other bars
 - View the optimal layout for the content depending on their device's screen size
 - See hover states for all interactive elements on the page
-- **Bonus**: See dynamically generated bars based on the data provided in the local JSON file

 ### Screenshot